blgzm18-collab/Focus.js/README.md

 ### **v1.0 — Full Video Redaction**
 - Timeline regions
 - Frame‑by‑frame processing
-- Optional ffmpeg.wasm export

 ---

+## 🔍 Video Export (Optional Integration)

+focus.js does not include video encoding or export by default.
+Instead, it provides a clean canvas-based redaction layer that can be attached to external encoders.
+If you want to export redacted videos, you can integrate tools like:
+- ffmpeg.wasm (github.com in Bing) — full video encoding in the browser
+- MediaRecorder API (developer.mozilla.org in Bing) — record canvas output as WebM
+- Custom pipelines using canvas frame capture
+This keeps focus.js lightweight and modular — you handle redaction, they handle export.

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Open an issue, submit a PR, or share ideas for new features.

 ---

-## 📄 License
+## 📄 License (MIT — What This Means)

-This project is licensed under the **MIT License** — free to use, modify, and distribute.
+focus.js is released under the MIT License, which is one of the most permissive open‑source licenses available.

+## ✅ You CAN:

+- Use the code in personal, commercial, or enterprise projects

+- Modify the code however you want

+- Distribute your modified or unmodified versions

+- Sell software that includes focus.js

+- Integrate it into closed‑source or proprietary applications

+- Attach your own video export pipeline (ffmpeg.wasm, MediaRecorder, etc.)

+## ❗ You MUST:

+- Include the original MIT license in any copy or distribution

+- Include the copyright notice (“Copyright © 2026 Fhabian / Cove Labs”)

+## 🚫 You CANNOT:

+- Hold the author liable for any damages

+- Claim the original authors endorse your product

+- Remove the license from redistributed versions

 ---

+That’s it.

+MIT is intentionally simple — maximum freedom with minimal restrictions.

+---

 ## ❤️ About the Project

-focus.js is built with a simple goal:
-**give developers and users a fast, private, and intuitive way to hide sensitive information without relying on external services.**
+focus.js was created with a clear purpose: give developers and everyday users a fast, private, and intuitive way to hide sensitive information — without relying on external services or cloud uploads.

-Everything happens locally.
+Your images stay on your device.
+Your videos stay in your browser.
 Your data stays yours.

----
+This project reflects the core philosophy of Cove Labs: build tools that empower creativity, protect privacy, and stay lightweight enough for anyone to use.